Man Who Missed Doomed Ethiopian Airlines Flight 302 Screamed To Be Allowed To Board

 — The Hill (@thehill) March 12, 2019

-Security wanted to confirm Mavropoulos’ identity, and to find out why it was that he hadn’t been aboard the doomed flight when it went down.
-Mavropoulos was told that the flight had gone missing soon after take-off, and had never arrived in Nairobi.
-It took a few minutes for the gravity of the news to sink in, and for him to realize just how lucky he was to still be alive.
+Security wanted to confirm Mavropoulos’ identity and to find out why it was that he hadn’t been aboard the doomed flight when it went down.
+Mavropoulos was told that the flight had gone missing soon after take-off and had never arrived in Nairobi.
+It took a few minutes for the gravity of the news to sink in and for him to realize just how lucky he was to still be alive.

 As soon as he understood that the plane had not arrived in Nairobi as scheduled, he started trying to search the internet for news on the plane.
 He found out via a text message that the plane had gone down, and immediately he phoned his family to let them know he had not boarded his flight as planned.